sibyllema/Conservation_laws_ICML/README (2).md

-# Code for the paper: "Abide by the Law and Follow the Flow: Conservation Laws for Gradient Flows".
+# Code for the paper: "Keep the momentum: Conservation Laws beyond Euclidean Gradient Flows".

 # Get started